Have you ever wondered if a yeast infection is contributing to your difficulties in becoming pregnant?

 - The more strings, cloudiness, etc, the more candida is present

-Yeast infection caused by Candida is transferable via sexual intercourse, and if your partner has it as well you may be spreading it back and forth.
+Yeast infection caused by Candida is rarely transferable via sexual intercourse, and if your partner has symptoms, then he can self-treat it with a topical anti-fungal cream.
 Men often do not have symptoms of Candida overgrowth until it is very severe, but regardless of symptoms, men can still have Candida.

 - Mild to severe vaginal itching mainly of the vulva